Rapport: Building rapport

+Building rapport can improve community-based research tactics, assist in finding a partner, improve student-teacher relationships, and allow employers to gain trust in employees.

 Building rapport takes time.
 Extroverts tend to have an easier time building rapport than introverts.
 Extraversion accelerates the process due to an increase in confidence and skillfulness in social settings.

 Methods

 Coordination

-Coordination, also called "mirroring" means getting into rhythm with another person, or coordinating one's verbal or nonverbal behaviors.
+Coordination, also called "mirroring" means getting into rhythm with another person, or resembling their verbal or nonverbal behaviors: